Blood products - red cell transfusion in the neonate

 Anticipated transfusion need can include unwell ELBW infants, babies < 26 weeks, anaemic VLBW infants, significant haemolytic disease, very sick term infants (although many of these would fit the urgent transfusion criteria).

-There is law within the Health Act 1956 (Section 126B) that protects medical practitioners from civil or criminal proceedings for administering blood transfusions without consent to any person under the age of 20 years as long as the judge is satisfied that:
+There is law within the Care of Children Act 2004 (Section 37 titled: "Immunity of health practitioner administering certain blood transfusions without consent") that protects medical practitioners from civil or criminal proceedings for administering any blood transfusion to a person under the age of 18 without consent as long as the judge is satisfied:

-- The transfusion was (in the reasonable opinion of the person administering the transfusion) necessary to save life, or to prevent permanent injury or prolonged and avoidable pain and suffering; and
+- The transfusion was (in the reasonable opinion of the health practitioner administering the transfusion) necessary to save life, prevent permanent injury to physical or mental health or save from prolonged and avoidable pain and suffering; and

-- There were reasonable attempts to obtain consent, or it was impracticable to obtain consent given urgency; and
+- That reasonable attempts made to obtain consent or it was impracticable in the time available to gain consent; and

 - Nursing and Midwifery Practice Manual Administration of Blood and Blood Products